ahamlinman/randomizer/README.md

 This repo provides two guides on deploying the randomizer API for use with
 Slack:

-- `SERVERLESS.md` is a fairly detailed walkthrough for deployment on [AWS Lambda][lambda], Amazon's managed function as a service platform.
+- `SERVERLESS.md` is a detailed walkthrough for deployment on [AWS Lambda][lambda], Amazon's managed function as a service platform.
-- `SERVERMORE.md` is a fairly high-level guide for setting up the `randomizer-server` HTTP server, that assumes more background knowledge and/or willingness to dive into details of both standard server management and the randomizer implementation.
+- `SERVERMORE.md` is a high-level guide for setting up the `randomizer-server` HTTP server, that assumes more background knowledge and/or willingness to dive into details of both standard server management and the randomizer implementation.

 [lambda]: https://aws.amazon.com/lambda/